patternfly/patternfly-elements/elements/pfe-content-set/README.md

 - `vertical`
     - Accordion: No effect.
     - Tabs: Headings stack on the left, content pane is shown on the right.
+- `pfe-align="center"`
+    - Accordion: No effect.
+    - Tabs: Tabs are centered.